 Why is my fourth grader failing math?

 Your child could be failing math due to some learning gaps from previous grades.
 They could also be suffering from math anxiety.
-Fourth-grade math is also known to be more complicated than previous grades.
-Students also have more concepts to explore and more mathematical problems to solve, which could trigger strength, and eventually failure.
+Fourth-grade math is also known to be more complicated than in previous grades.
+Students also have more concepts to explore and more mathematical problems to solve, which could trigger strength and, eventually, failure.

 How can I boost my fourth grader’s confidence in math?

 Praise your child for effort rather than for intelligence or for getting the correct answer.
 Bridge any math learning gaps.
 Listen to their needs and offer them the proper support.
 Set realistic and achievable math goals, and celebrate every milestone.
 Lastly, Practice a lot!

 My son openly says that he hates math: How can I help?